 We are not enforcing the longstanding no-refund policy this year.
 Also, for the first time in 38 years, we are not requiring pre-payment.
 Pre-payment does carry the advantage that your team is more likely to get the time slots of your preference.

-You may pay online or you can make your check payable to NATIONAL ACADEMIC ASSOCIATION, send to our new address: NAA, 10688 S. Dimple Dell Dr. Sandy, UT 84092.
+The entry fee is $400 per team, due by May 15.
+You may pay online or you can make your check payable to NATIONAL ACADEMIC ASSOCIATION.
+The address: NAA, 10688 S. Dimple Dell Dr. Sandy, UT 84092.
 Do not send your entry fee to the Questions Unlimited address in Tennessee!

 A tutorial on using the videoconferencing program relative to the tournament will be sent to all coaches in time for them to practice with their teams.
 We recommend a trial Meeting of at least a few minutes before each of your time blocs.
 Our tech coordinator will be available to answer all questions ahead of time and will be available by phone for all matches.